HPV & Oropharyngeal Cancer

 Overview

-Each year, approximately 50,000 Americans are diagnosed with oral cancer[1].
-Major risk factors for oral cancer include tobacco and alcohol use.
-A leading cause of a subset of oral cancers, called oropharyngeal cancer, is human papillomavirus (HPV), the same virus that causes cervical cancer.
-Oropharyngeal cancer affects the back of the throat, including the base of the tongue and the tonsils.
-When this cancer is linked to HPV infection it is called HPV-positive oropharyngeal cancer.
+Each year, about 58,000 Americans are diagnosed with oral cancer, resulting in around 12,000 deaths.1 Major risk factors for oral cancer include tobacco and alcohol use.
+A subset of oral cancers, called oropharyngeal cancers, affects the back of the throat including the base of the tongue and the tonsils.
+Oropharyngeal cancer can be caused by certain subtypes of human papillomavirus (HPV), the same virus that causes cervical cancer.
+When this cancer is linked to HPV infection, it is called HPV-positive oropharyngeal cancer.

 Why is Research on HPV-Positive Cancer Important?